USDA FoodKeeper – Cold Storage Guidelines

-"According to EFSA guidelines, commercially bottled unrefrigerated ice cream toppings or syrups, including chocolate, butterscotch, caramel, fudge, marshmallow, pineapple, and strawberry flavors, should be stored in a cool, dry place away from direct sunlight and heat sources.
-Once opened, they should be refrigerated and used within the recommended time frame specified on the packaging to ensure food safety."
+"According to USDA guidelines, commercially bottled ice cream toppings or syrups, including chocolate, butterscotch, caramel, fudge, marshmallow, pineapple, and strawberry flavors, can be stored unopened at room temperature.
+However, once opened, they should be refrigerated promptly and used within a reasonable time frame to maintain quality and safety."

 Pantry